austinthedeveloper/angular-edmunds/README.md

 ##Services
 * `getVin(vin)`: Get vehicle information based on the Vin given
+    - `vin`: Required.
+Full 17-code VIN.
 * `getShortVin(shortVin)`: Same as getVin but accepts the shortened version of the VIN.
 It will do the shortening for you.
+    - `shortVin`: Required.
+Pass in the full 17-code VIN and it will shorten the VIN for you.
 * `getPicture(make, model, year)`: Gets pictures based on the Make, Model, and Year.
+    - `make`: Required.
+Takes the `niceName` version of the Make.
+    - `model`: Required.
+Takes the `niceName` version of the Model.
+    - `year`: Required.
+4-letter version of year.
+* `getMakes(year)`: Get all car Makes.
+    - `year`: Optional.
+Pass this value in to get Makes only from that year.
+* `getModels(make, year)`: Get all Models for a Make
+    - `make`: Required.
+Takes the `niceName` version of the Make.
+    - `year`: Optional.
+Pass this value in to get Models only from that year.